seetadev/RoadOps/README.md

 4. Real Time Analytics: Analytics of the incidents with sentiment analysis and live incident reporting.  road safety eco-system.
 Health summary of the police staff, scheduling the staff.
 Reducing misinformation.

+Moralis:
+Deployment URL: https://3gtivnurtulj.usemoralis.com:2053/server (to be deployed to moralis)

 Blockchain Eco-system: